makrai/notes/butt06-case.md

     2 in a stratum with no 1 should be called an unaccusative 2’ (Pullum 1991)
   * terminological confusion became even worse with Burzio (PhD 1981 = 1986)
     * call unaccusatives ‘ergative verbs’ (without providing reasoning)
-* division into unaccusatives vs. unergatives has proved to be useful in
+* division into unaccusatives vs unergatives has proved to be useful in
   * auxiliary selection in Romance and Germanic languages
   * impersonal passives, and ne-cliticization in Italian (Rosen 84, Burzio 86)
 * Italian auxiliary selection